Earn a Radiologic Technology Degree

 - Determine the amount of radiation needed for proper diagnostic image

 While earning your Associate of Science in Radiologic Technology, you can expect to take courses including Radiologic Positioning, Radiation Physics, and Radiologic Pathology.
-A complete two-year plan of study can be found here.
+A complete twenty-two month plan of study can be found here.

 Interested in supporting your major with a CT Concentration?
 The required curriculum for a CT Concentration can be found here.